Playing Iron Man Hooky

 Watson and I Hobbited today.
 This is not a euphemism.

-It was my day off (working tomorrow—come on in a ask me where the Tolkien books are) and we’d made plans to see Peter Jackson’s latest third of a story at the 2D matinée showing for all kinds of reasons having to do with children, money, crowds, lack of stereoptic vision, and so on.
+It was my day off (working tomorrow—come on in and ask me where the Tolkien books are) so we’d made plans to see Peter Jackson’s latest third of a story at the 2D matinée showing for all kinds of reasons having to do with children, money, crowds, lack of stereoptic vision, and so on.

 I can be specific in this: I enjoyed it.
 A lot.